For years I did a block of training on “How To Deal With A Disgruntled, Dysfunctional, Toxic Employee.”

 Really?
 Is that the last little lie you want to tell yourself as you fall asleep tonight?

-Every public organization has rules, policies and procedures in place for terminating the employment agreement with dysfunctional employees.
+Every organization has rules, policies and procedures in place for terminating the employment agreement with dysfunctional employees.
 You must deal with that man.
 You must deal with that woman.
 And, should you choose not to, I don’t want to be in the meeting where you’re trying to convince everyone else that they should believe in the Mission, Values and Vision of your organization.

 In many cases, failure to act decisively exposes the agency, its insurance carrier and taxpayers to unnecessary financial exposure.
 Codependence and enabling toxicity are expensive.